cjrh/easycython/README.rst

 easycython
 ==========

-Because writing a `setup.py` each time is painful.
+Because writing a :code:`setup.py` each time is painful.

-`easycython.py` is a script that will attempt to automatically convert one or more `.pyx` files into the corresponding compiled `.pyd|.so` binary modules files.
+:code:`easycython.py` is a script that will attempt to automatically convert one or more :code:`.pyx` files into the corresponding compiled :code:`.pyd|.so` binary modules files.
 Example::

     $ python easycython.py myext.pyx

-`pip install easycython` will automatically create an executable script in your `Scripts/` folder, so you should be able to simply::
+:code:`pip install easycython` will automatically create an executable script in your :code:`Scripts/` folder, so you should be able to simply::

     $ easycython myext.pyx